dedis/cothority/README.md

 ## Contributing

 If you are interested in contributing to the cothority project, please check our guidlines found at [CONTRIBUTION](https://github.com/dedis/cothority/blob/master/CONTRIBUTION), [CLAC](https://github.com/dedis/cothority/blob/master/CLAC), and [CLAI](https://github.com/dedis/cothority/blob/master/CLAI).
-Before contributing code, please make sure to have a look at our [coding guidelines](https://github.com/dedis/Coding).
+Make also sure to have a look at our [coding guidelines](https://github.com/dedis/Coding).

 ## License

 The software in this repository is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](https://github.com/dedis/cothority/blob/master/LICENSE.AGPL) file for more details.
-If you intend to use the cothority code for commercial purposes, please [contact us](mailto:contact@dedis.epfl.ch) to get a commercial license.
+If you intend to use the cothority code for commercial purposes, please [contact us](mailto:contact.dedis@epfl.ch) to get a commercial license.

 ## Contact

 We are always happy to hear about your experiences with the cothority project.
-Feel free to contact us on our [mailing list](https://groups.google.com/forum/#!forum/cothority) or by [email](mailto:contact@dedis.epfl.ch).
+Feel free to contact us on our [mailing list](https://groups.google.com/forum/#!forum/cothority) or by [email](mailto:contact.dedis@epfl.ch).